temenostech/temenos-platform-documentation/docfx_project/home/techguides/export-import-database.md

  - And then choose a T24 template with the version that you need (in current example R18.11).
  - *Labels field is optional*.
  - Click **Create** button.
- - Wait about 15-20 minutes to see the action completed and to have your environment available.

 > [!Note]
 > To see how to create an environment, please also check <a href="./environment-creation-in-paas.md" target="_blank">**this**</a> user guide.